magdairis/hillhacks-minutes/2019-05-27-hh-discussion-sequel.md

 To share, hear new voices.
 Tech and activism.

+I didn't know what to expect.
+Possibly I expected more workshop style sessions.
+Meeting people has been really significant, everyone is from a range of working backgrounds with different styles and values but no one is lacking spirit.
+Everyone really cares and that's prominent.

 To find a hack base.

 Maybe it's worth going back to a more tech based setup.
 I was expecting more entry-level stuff and a lot of it was more specific.
 This time there wasn't sessions to choose from.